open-telemetry/opentelemetry-specification/specification/logs/spi.md

 #### Get a Logger

-This API MUST accept the following parameters:
+This SPI MUST accept the following parameters:

 - `name` (required): This name SHOULD uniquely identify the [instrumentation scope](../glossary.md#instrumentation-scope), such as the [instrumentation library](../glossary.md#instrumentation-library)